okyada/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``seek_video``
 -----------------

-The ``seek_video`` event is fired when the user clicks the playback bar or transcript to go to a different point in the video file.
+The ``seek_video`` event fires when the user clicks the playback bar or transcript to go to a different point in the video file.

 +---------------------+---------------+---------------------------------------------------------------------+
 | Field               | Type          | Details                                                             |